Coronavirus digest: Denmark halts AstraZeneca vaccination indefinitely | DW | 14.04.2021

-Denmark says it will stop using the AstraZeneca COVID-19 vaccine altogether, over suspected rare but serious side effects.
+Denmark will stop using the AstraZeneca COVID-19 vaccine altogether because of suspected rare but serious side effects.
 Meanwhile, South Korea reported its highest case count in three months.
 Follow DW for the latest.

 Denmark has decided to officially stop using the AstraZeneca vaccine altogether, becoming the first European country to do so.

-It was the first to cease administering the shot after initial suspicions of a connection with the rare types of blood clots found in some of the vaccine's recipients.
-Other countries at the time followed suit, however, many have returned to using the vaccine only for older people.
+It was the first nation to suspend administering the shot after initial suspicions that rare types of blood clots were found in some of the vaccine's recipients.
+Other countries at the time followed suit, however, many have since returned to using the vaccine only for older people.

-The country temporarily suspended the vaccinations on March 11 as a precautionary measure.
+The country temporarily halted the vaccinations on March 11 as a precautionary measure.

 The decision means the scheduled conclusion of Denmark's vaccination scheme will be in early August rather than July 25, as health authorities had planned.

 In Germany, people under 60 who have been given a first dose of the Oxford-AstraZeneca vaccine will receive a different shot for their second dose, authorities said on Tuesday.
-Germany announced on March 30 that it would no longer offer the two-dose AstraZeneca vaccine to people aged under 60 due to concerns over a possible link to rare cases of blood clots.
+Germany announced on March 30 that it would no longer offer the two-dose AstraZeneca vaccine to people aged under 60 because of a possible link to rare cases of blood clots.

-"The solution that has now been found offers good protection for people," Bavarian lawmaker Klaus Holetschek, who chaired the Tuesday evening meeting, told German news agency DPA.
+"The solution that has now been found offers good protection for people," the Bavarian lawmaker Klaus Holetschek, who chaired Tuesday's meeting, told German news agency DPA.

 The second jab would be with either the BioNTech-Pfizer vaccine or the Moderna vaccine, which were good alternatives "especially in the third wave" of the pandemic, Holetschek said.

-The new policy is in line with recommendations released last week by Germany's vaccine commission, which also recommended the second injection be given 12 weeks after the initial AstraZeneca dose.
+The new policy is in line with recommendations released by Germany's vaccine commission, which also recommended that the second injection be given 12 weeks after the initial AstraZeneca dose.

 Germany's Robert Koch Institute reported 21,693 new COVID-19 cases on Wednesday and 342 deaths related to the coronavirus, with the seven-day incidence rate rising to 153.2 per 100,000 people from 140.9 on the previous day.

-As lockdowns start to lift in London, legendary front man for the Rolling Stones, Mick Jagger along with drummer and Foo Fighters founder Dave Grohl have released a surprise pandemic rock anthem entitled "Eazy Sleazy" on social media.
+As lockdowns start to lift in London, the legendary frontman for the Rolling Stones, Mick Jagger, along with drummer and Foo Fighters founder Dave Grohl have released a surprise pandemic rock anthem titled "Eazy Sleazy" on social media.

 "It's a song about eventually coming out of lockdown, with some much-needed optimism," Jagger said in a statement Tuesday.